Updated: 12/11/2022

 • Stability

-• following subtotal discectomy, extension is most stable loading mode
+• following subtotal discectomy, extension is the most stable loading mode

 • Pathoanatomy

-• receptor activator of nuclear factor-kB ligand (RANKL)
+• receptor activator of nuclear factor-κB ligand (RANKL)

 • parathyroid hormone (PTH)

-• Disc aging leads to an overall loss of water content and conversion to fibrocartilage.
-Specifically there is a
+• Disc aging leads to an overall loss of water content and conversion to fibrocartilage

 • decrease in